Zero-field finite-momentum and field-induced superconductivity in altermagnets

 \widetext

 ~ \makeatletter {S\arabic{equation}} {S\arabic{figure}} In this Supplementary Material (SM), we provide additional information to support our results and conclusions in the main text.
 In particular, in order, we provide the phase diagram for $s$-wave superconductivity in the presence of an applied magnetic field in altermagnets for the same parameters as used for $d$-wave superconductivity in the main text.
-We then display the ground state energy of the $d$-wave superconductor treated in the main text in the full $(Q_x,Q_y)$-space for two representative $B,t_{\rm am}$ values, and finally we provide line cuts for varying $t_{\rm am}$ for fixed $B=0.35$ in order to illustrate phase transitions between different $Q$-values.
+We then display the ground state energy of the $d$-wave superconductor treated in the main text in the full $(Q_x,Q_y)$-space for two representative $B,t_{\rm am}$ values and provide line cuts for varying $t_{\rm am}$ for fixed $B=0.35$ in order to illustrate phase transitions between different $Q$-values.
+In addition, we show the phase diagram for smaller nearest-neighbor attractive interaction strength than in the main text, and, finally, we show the robustness of our findings using a very different model of altermagnetism based on altermagnetism generated by electronic interaction.